WrestleMania XL lineup: The updated card for the biggest event of the year - Pro Wrestling Dot Net

 -Iyo Sky vs. Bayley for the WWE Women’s Championship

-Powell’s POV: Gunther’s challenger will will determined in a gauntlet match on Monday’s Raw.
+-Damian Priest and Finn Balor defend the Undisputed Tag Team Titles in a 6-Pack Ladder Match.

+Powell’s POV: Zayn won a gauntlet match on Monday’s Raw to earn the Intercontinental Title shot.
+There will be five qualifying matches (three on Raw, two on Smackdown) to determine the five teams that will challenge for the tag team titles.

 If Rollins and Rhodes win the night one tag match, no one will be allowed at ringside during Cody’s match with Reigns on night two.
 If Rock and Reigns win, the Reigns vs. Rhodes match will be fought under Bloodline Rules.
 Both nights of WrestleMania will start at 6CT/7ET.
 NXT Stand & Deliver will be held on Saturday, April 6 with a start time of 11 a.m.
 CT/noon ET.
+Same night audio reviews will be available for both nights of WrestleMania and NXT Stand & Deliver for Dot Net Members (including our Patreon patrons).

 Be the first to comment